PhDP/Akarui/README.md

 systems (read the doc carefully: some stuff is experimental, some is fast, some is slow).

-Development will move to 'develop' before the until the 1.0 release.
+Development will move to 'develop' before the 1.0 release.

 ## Building